IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios.md

 	IMFFacebookAuthenticationHandler.sharedInstance().logout(callBack)
 	```

-	If you call this code after a user is logged in with Facebook and the user tries to log in again, they are prompted to authorize Mobile Client Access to use Facebook for authentication purposes.
+	If you call this code after a user is logged in with Facebook and the user tries to log in again, they are prompted to authorize {{site.data.keyword.amashort}} to use Facebook for authentication purposes.

 	To switch users, you must call this code and the user must logout from Facebook in their browser.